aria-ml/dataeval/docs/source/concepts/Binning.md

 That is why `factor_source="auto"` reads native values only where nobody declared anything.
 A declared cutoff is a claim, and the under-reporting is that claim being honored — you asked about *freezing*, not about temperature.
-Where no one claimed anything, there is nothing to honour, and the calibrated read is the better one.
+Where no one claimed anything, there is nothing to honor, and the calibrated read is the better one.

 ## What the choice determines